 Python string.split() Multiple Delimiters Example

 The string.split() method for string objects is truly implied for basic cases, and doesn't consider multiple delimiters.
-To achieve this, we need to use re (regular expression) module.
-This module is used for describing a search pattern or for extracting information from text.
-Here is the basic example to split a string with multiple delimiters -
+To achieve this, we can use the re (regular expression) module of Python.
+This module is used for describing a search pattern or extracting information from text.
+It specifies the regular expression pattern in the first parameter and the target character string in the second parameter.
+Here is the basic example of splitting a string with multiple delimiters.

 Output of the above code -